Ladysnake/Sculkhunt/FEATURES.md

 - Sculk

   - Slows down survivor players (if they don't wear boots) and gives them mining fatigue
-  - Slows down and damages non-sculk mobs
+  - Slows down and damages non-sculk entities and players
   - Makes sculk mobs and trackers faster and gives them regeneration
   - When a mob dies on sculk, a sculk copy of the mob will rise from it
   - Absorbs and destroys all non-living entities like items, boats, tnt, etc...